Columbus Museum of Art

 The Columbus Museum of Art (CMA) is an art museum in downtown Columbus, Ohio.
 Formed in 1878 as the Columbus Gallery of Fine Arts (its name until 1978), it was the first art museum to register its charter with the state of Ohio.
 The museum collects and exhibits American and European modern and contemporary art, folk art, glass art, and photography.
-The museum has been led by Executive Director Nannette Maciejunes since 2003.
+The museum has been led by Executive Director Brooke Minto since 2023.

 History

 The CMA was founded in 1878 as the Columbus Gallery of Fine Arts.
 Beginning in 1919, it was housed in the Francis C. Sessions house, a founder of Columbus Art School (later known as Columbus College of Art and Design (CCAD).
 Sessions deeded the mansion and property to the art museum, which operated there until 1923.
 The house was demolished, with the current museum built on its site.
-CCAD's Beaton Hall includes elements from the entranceway of the Sessions house.
+The museum's Beaton Hall (administrative offices) includes elements from the entranceway of the Sessions house.

 The current building was built on the same site from 1929 to 1931, opening on January 22, 1931.
 In 1974, a visually unobtrusive structure was added to the rear of the building.
 The museum building was added to the National Register of Historic Places on March 19, 1992, under its original name.

 The Columbus Museum of Art began a massive reconstruction and expansion in 2007.
 The first new space opened on January 1, 2011, after 13 months of construction.
 The space, called the Center for Creativity, is an 18000 sqft space that includes galleries, gathering areas, and places for workshops that allow visitors to engage in hands-on activities.
 On October 25, 2015, the new Margaret M. Walter wing opened to the public, adding 50,000 square feet of addition and 40,000 square feet of major renovation to the Museum.
 The Margaret M. Walter Wing was designed by Michael Bongiorno of the Columbus-based architecture firm DesignGroup.
 The museum concurrently revealed a new brand identity led by the Columbus, Ohio-based branding agency Blackletter.

 In September 2018, the Pizzuti Collection, a museum in the Short North, was donated to the CMA, along with part of its collection.
 The museum opened as a part of the Columbus Museum of Art that year.
-The museum and its Pizzuti Collection branch temporarily closed beginning in March 2020 due to the 2020 coronavirus pandemic.
+The museum and its Pizzuti Collection branch temporarily closed beginning in March 2020 due to the COVID-19 pandemic.

 The Columbus Museum of Art is part of the Monuments Men and Women Museum Network, launched in 2021 by the Monuments Men Foundation for the Preservation of Art.